aliiqbal24/aliiqbal24/README.md

 - 🔭 I’m currently working as intern and building my experience in the industy
 - 🌱 Also am a Coop Software Engineering student at the university of Alberta
+- 🌟 My dream is to contribute to wave of superintelligence that is coming
+- 🚀 I am most excited by the mission of Mathematical and Scientific superintelligence
 - 💬 Ask me about my Skills, portfolio or my internships and project experience
-- 👯 I’m looking to collaborate on any kind of software that will make a positive impact and be useful to people
 -
 -
 - checkout my portfolio at: https://aliiqbal.vercel.app/